moderndatacompany/dataos.info/docs/resources/depot/index.md

   port: $${{port}}
 external: true
 dataosSecrets:
-  - name: depotsecret-r
+  - name: Depotsecret-r
     keys:
-      - depotsecret-r
+      - Depotsecret-r

-  - name: depotsecret-rw
+  - name: Depotsecret-rw
     keys:
-      - depotsecret-rw
+      - Depotsecret-rw
 ```

 By referencing the name of the Instance Secret, "mysql-secret," users can easily incorporate the specified credentials into their Depot configuration.
 This approach ensures the secure handling and sharing of sensitive information.

 </details>

-To learn more about Instance Secrets as a Resource and their usage, refer to the documentation [here](/resources/instance_secret/)
+To learn more about Instance Secrets as a Resource and their usage, refer to the documentation [here](/resources/instance_secret/).

 **Configure Spec Section**